mbelletti/daldbinspector/README.md

 # Dal DbInspector

-Helper to create DAL table definitions from legacy databases.
+Helper to create [PyDAL](https://github.com/web2py/pydal) table definitions from legacy databases.

 Created mainly for Postresql, it should work also with Sqlite, easy to customize.